 - 1/2 cup sugar, divided

 - 1/2 cup sour cream

-Bake for 40 minutes or until light golden and just set.
+- Bake for 40 minutes or until lightly golden and just set.
 Turn the oven off the oven and allow to cool for 40 minutes in the oven with the door closed.
 Refrigerate for 1 hour, or until cold.

-When ready to serve heat remaining 1/4 cup sugar in medium saucepan on medium heat until melted and golden brown.
+- When ready to serve heat remaining 1/4 cup sugar in medium saucepan over medium heat until melted and golden brown.
 Remove from heat; toss in cereal.
 Spread cereal mixture in single layer in baking pan to cool.
 Top the cheesecake with cereal mixture just before serving.

 To whip aguafaba to stiff peaks just beat it with an electric mixer on high speed until peaks form, about 8 - 10 mins.
 When you lift up the beaters—the peaks should stand straight up.

 📱When you make this recipe, be sure to snap a photo and hashtag it #MommysHomeCooking.
 I’d love to see what you cook!